-- 1 Upon decision to academically dismiss a student, the Office of the Dean of Student Success will prepare written and electronic communication informing the student and College representatives of the student's dismissal.
+- Upon decision to academically dismiss a student, the Office of the Dean of Student Success will prepare written and electronic communication informing the student and College representatives of the student's dismissal.
 Students have five working days to appeal.
 If an appeal is not received within this prescribed time frame, the student will be dismissed.
-If a student wishes to appeal and academic dismissal, the student must first submit the appeal in writing (email is preferred) to the Dean of Student Success within five business days of the date on the dismissal letter.
-The Dean of Student Success will review the appeal with the academic dismissal committee prior to rendering a decision. - 2.
-After the Dean of Student Success has rendered a decision, should the student wish to pursue the matter further, the student may appeal to the Vice President for Academic Affairs, who may choose, upon his/ her discretion, to refer the complain to an academic appeals committee or uphold the findings.
+If a student wishes to appeal an academic dismissal, the student must first submit the appeal in writing (email is preferred) to the Dean of Student Success within five business days of the date on the dismissal letter. - After the Dean of Student Success. has rendered a decision, should the student wish to pursue the matter further, the student may appeal to the Vice President for Academic Affairs, who may choose, upon his/ her discretion, to refer the complain to an academic appeals committee or uphold the findings.
 If the Vice President chooses to refer the complain to an academic appeals committee comprised of three full time faculty members and two students.
 The Vice President will appoint one of the faculty members to chair the hearing.
 The members of this committee must have no vested interest in the matter under review. - 3.
 The Academic Appeals Committee has the responsibility of hearing and reviewing the evidence.
 The hearing will take place within 72 hours following the student's request for a hearing.
 A verbatim record, such as a tape recording, will be made of all hearings.
 This record remains the property of the College.
 The student may request and receive a copy of the proceedings at the student's expense.
-Within 24 hours following the hearing, the committee will submit a written recommendation to the Vice President for Academic Affairs.

-4. Within 24 hours, the Vice President for Academic Affairs will render a decision on the case and then inform all parties, in writing, of his decision.
+Within 24 hours following the hearing, the committee will submit a written recommendation to the Vice President for Academic Affairs. - 4.
+Within 24 hours, the Vice President for Academic Affairs will render a decision on the case and then inform all parties, in writing, of his decision.